TDR-VOID/E-channeling_System_in_Servlets_and_JSP/README.md

 ## Overview
 The E-channeling System is a web-based application developed using Java Servlets and JSP, aimed at facilitating the appointment booking process between doctors and patients.
 This system allows doctors to manage their channelling schedules and patients to book appointments, view their schedules, and manage their profiles.
 The system ensures data persistence by storing all information in a MySQL database.

+or detailed project requirements, please refer to the [](requirements.pdf).

 Screenshots of the key pages in the E-Channeling System: